google/benchmark/docs/user_guide.md

 end of a separate benchmark run to allow user code to collect and report user-provided profile metrics.

+From within either hook, `ProfilerManager::GetState()` returns the `benchmark::State` of the run being profiled, which gives access to run information such as the benchmark name (e.g. for registering named profiling regions).

 Output collected from this profiling run must be reported separately.

 <a name="using-register-benchmark" />